 Fudge – The Fudge Kitchen

 There’s something about pulling a blob of fresh fudge off the scraper as soon as it’s been made which makes it so much more delicious.
 The Fudge Kitchen makes their fudge daily and free samples are always available.
 There are over a dozen flavors, including dairy-free options for Bonny.
 Okay, fudge might be generic around the world, but tablet is very definitely Scottish.
 You could call it a “butter fudge” with its own unique flavor.
 Our guide gave us each a sample, and I quickly realized I didn’t have enough of this Scottish dessert in my life.

-No trip to Scotland would be complete without trying the Whiskey.
-I’ve taken a few distillery tours myself, but somehow I had never made it to the whiskey showrooms in Edinburgh.
-The Whiski Rooms are perhaps a little less touristy than the Whiskey Experience on the Royal Mile.
-We got to try an Auchentoshan 12-year single malt whiskey.
-For those not familiar with whiskey, Scotch whiskey legally has to be aged for 3 years to classify, although some are aged much longer.
+No trip to Scotland would be complete without trying the Whisky.
+I’ve taken a few distillery tours myself, but somehow I had never made it to the whisky showrooms in Edinburgh.
+The Whiski Rooms are perhaps a little less touristy than the Whisky Experience on the Royal Mile.
+We got to try an Auchentoshan 12-year single malt whisky.
+For those not familiar with whisky, Scotch whisky legally has to be aged for 3 years to classify, although some are aged much longer.
 Single malt means it’s a single batch, rather than a blend of flavors; almost like varietal vs generic wines.
 David described this as we all polished off our dram…except for the teenager who got to try Scotland’s Irn Bru, one of the only soft drinks in the world that currently outsells Coca-cola in its own country.

 Location: 4-7 North Bank Street, Edinburgh EH1 2LP

 Cheeseboard and oatcakes – The Canons’ Gait